 Ask your school trustee candidate during this BC civic election (voting day October 20th) about #IEPsForADHD.

-So we’re doing an #IEPsForADHD campaign for ADHD Awareness Month, October.
+So we’re doing an #IEPsForADHD campaign for ADHD Awareness Month, in October.

 “I have a question on inequitable access to education for ADHD students.
-When we have ample research data to indicate that students with ADHD are a significant risk for learning
+When we have ample research data to indicate that students with ADHD are a significant risk of learning difficulties

 -on average students with ADHD score 8-10 percent lower in reading and math even when they do not have a coexisting learning disability